python/devguide/triaging.rst

 stale
-    Used for PRs that include changes which are no longer relevant or when the author hasn't responded to feedback in a long period of time.
-This label helps core developers quickly identify PRs that are candidates for closure or require a ping to the author.
+    Used for PRs that include changes which are no longer relevant or when the author hasn't responded to feedback in a long period of time or had no comments within 30 days.
+This label
+    helps core developers quickly identify PRs that are candidates for closure or require a ping to the author.